control8r/midimonster-knowledge-base/source/dev/Building.rst

 ========================

 This document is intended to serve as a documentation for anyone interested in building the provided source code of the MIDIMonster.
+It is not yet finished.

 The MIDIMonster build system is very much targeted towards command-line, unix-oid systems, stemming from the developers preference for working with Linux systems.
 This has the additional